nus-cs2030s/2021-s2/docs/35-thread.md

 ### Names

-Every thread in Java has a name, printing out its name is useful for peeking under the hood of what is happening.
+Every thread in Java has a name, printing out its name is useful for peeking under the hood to see what is happening.
 We can use the instance method `getName()` to find out the name of a thread, and the class method `Thread.currentThread()` to get the reference of the current running thread.

 ```Java
     System.out.println(Thread.currentThread().getName());